 - Garlic — a couple Tablespoons of minced garlic will add to the savoriness of your finished vegetable broth

 - Mushrooms — I used 1 pound of baby bellas.
 My guess is any “meaty”-type mushroom will do the same thing.

-- Diced tomatoes — these canned tomatoes will not only add color and nutrition but will essentially “melt” away into your stock, giving it body, acid and meatiness.
+- Whole Peeled or Diced tomatoes — these canned tomatoes will add color and nutrition, but they’ll essentially “melt” away into your stock, giving it body, acid and meatiness.

-- *Nutritional Yeast — I’ve sprung this ingredient on you in other recipes.
+- *Nutritional Yeast [affiliate link] — I’ve sprung this ingredient on you in other recipes.
+It is that kick of amped up flavor that many veggie dishes benefit from.
 If you’ve never tried it, you will be blown away by the depth of flavor it can add to a dish.
 I wouldn’t leave this out.
 I’ve purchased it at Walmart, but most often order in bulk, online.

 - Apple Cider Vinegar- The vinegar creates a good sweet and acid balance that is a nice finish to the broth.

 - Bay leaves, jalapeno and ginger — Bay leaves are an herb I consider essential to any broth, stock, soup, stew, or roast meat dish.
 No other herb brings that specific aroma and flavor.
 I only used half a jalapeno and you can use even less if you want, but that pepper along with the ginger, leave that little bit of satisfying heat at the back of your throat when you finish a bite of this homemade vegetable broth.
 You would be missing that spectacular layer of flavor if you omitted them.